GitYiheng/machine_learning_from_getting_started_to_giving_up/notes/windows_troubleshooting.md

 GUID (Globally Unique Identifier): A GUID is a term used by Microsoft for a number that its programming generates to create a unique identity for an entity such as a Word document.
 GUIDs are widely used in Microsoft products to identify interfaces, replica sets, records, and other objects.

+WMIC (Windows Management Instrumentation Command): WMIC is a software utility that allows users to performs Windows Management Instrumentation (WMI) operations with a command prompt.

 ## Troubleshooting Process and Tools

 - Gather